Abibubble/ms4-lead-shot-hazard/README.md

     * Alphabetically (Z-A)
     * By price (low to high)
     * By price (high to low)
+  * Click the 'Add to Bag' button for a faster shopping experience, including the ability to choose a size on products with sizes.
   * Click on a product card to view the full product details, including:
     * Name
     * Category